Things I figured out the hard way.

 Read → -

-Send WordPress form submissions to Notion in 3 minutes
+Send form submissions to Notion in 3 min

 Pipe leads, bug reports, and feedback into a Notion database with field mapping.
 The full setup, with the screenshots and the gotchas.